debashishc/classification-real-fake-text/metrics.md

 **Novelty:**

+$Novelty (S_i)  = 1 - max \{\varphi (S_i, C_j) \}_{j = 1}^{j = \|C\|\}$
 We want to investigate how different the generated sentences and the training corpus are.
 In other words, we want to see if the generator simply copies the sentence in the corpus instead of generating new ones.
 We calculate the novelty of each generated sentence
-    $$S_i$$ as follows:
+$S_i$ as follows:
-$$ Novelty (S_i)  = 1 - max \{\varphi (S_i, C_j) \}_{j = 1}^{j = \|C\|\} $$
-    where C is the sentence set of the training corpus, ϕ is Jaccard similarity function.
+where C is the sentence set of the training corpus, $$\varphi$$ is Jaccard similarity function.
 The average values over generated sentences are shown in Table 2, we can see that RNNLM, SeqGAN and VAE are not good at generating new sentences.
 On the contrary, our model performs exceptionally well, with the ability to generate sentences different from that in the training corpus.

 **Jaccard Similarity:**